AtlasGPT Brain

 Medium

 Medical literature grows by 1.5 million new articles per year.
 It is literally impossible for any physician to stay current across their specialty, let alone adjacent specialties.
 UpToDate helps but is limited in depth and breadth.
-AtlasGPT's 3-million-source training corpus addresses this directly.
+AtlasGPT's training corpus of millions of peer-reviewed sources addresses this directly.

 "There are 40 new papers every week in my specialty alone.
 I can't read them all."